Bart D. Ehrman

-Bart Denton Ehrman (born October 5, 1955) is an American New Testament scholar whose research focuses on the textual criticism of the New Testament, the historical Jesus, and the origins and development of early Christianity.
+Bart Denton Ehrman (born October 5, 1955) is an American biblical scholar whose research focuses on the textual criticism of the New Testament, the historical Jesus, and the origins and development of early Christianity.
 He is the James A. Gray Distinguished Professor of Religious Studies at the University of North Carolina at Chapel Hill.
 He is the author or editor of more than 30 books, including six New York Times bestsellers, and has created nine lecture series with The Great Courses.
 Ehrman also runs a membership blog whose proceeds support charities that address hunger and homelessness.
 As of March 2025, the blog had reportedly raised more than $3 million.

 Early life and education

 Ehrman was born in Lawrence, Kansas, and grew up there.
+While growing up, he was active in the Episcopal Church as an altar server.
 He studied at Moody Bible Institute, where he completed the institute's three year diploma before transferring credits to Wheaton College.
 He earned a BA at Wheaton College in 1978, and an MDiv in 1981 and PhD in 1985 at Princeton Theological Seminary, where he studied with textual critic Bruce Metzger.
 His dissertation on the gospel quotations of Didymus the Blind informed his first scholarly monograph, Didymus the Blind and the Text of the Gospels.